 - In stage two, less abstract, dream-like visual sequences appear, which may have a personal character.
 Huge birds of prey, large jaguars, and snakes are said to be common hallucinations with harmala alkaloids.

 - In the final stage, the vivid fantasy may fade gradually into the slow movement of shapes and colors.
 If you’re in a group, you may experience collective hallucinations, explaining the former name of harmine, telepathine.

-Even as an incense, Peganum harmala can supposedly produce a clairvoyant trance and allow one to make contact with non-physical entities.
+Even as incense, Peganum harmala can supposedly produce a clairvoyant trance and allow one to make contact with non-physical entities.

 There are several ways that the active ingredients in Syrian rue may be extracted.
-The easiest way would be to just make a tea, but there are other ways that may allow for a more efficient extraction.
+The easiest way would be to just make tea, but there are other ways that may allow for more efficient extraction.